 How to Fix Redirected Images

-Once you have found all of the redirected images on your website, you’ll need to update the image links to point to the correct URL.
+Once you have found all of the redirected pictures on your website, you’ll need to update the picture links to point to the correct URL.

-If you’re not using WordPress, you’ll need to update the image links in your page code.
+If you’re not using WordPress, you’ll need to update the picture links in your page code.
 For example, if you have an image tag that looks like this:

 You would need to update it to the new URL: